 We Are Thankful for 30 Years

 And so, we leave the humorous for the serious as we move into the month of our 30thanniversary at Currey & Company.
-We express deep gratitude for our own culture, which holds a veritable melting pot of inhabitants.
-We think it is the perfect month to acknowledge this with the warmth of Thanksgiving bringing us joy next week.
+We express a note of deep gratitude for our own culture, which holds a veritable melting pot of inhabitants.
+We think it is the perfect month to acknowledge this with the warmth of the Thanksgiving holiday bringing us joy next week.
 In his poem “Thanksgiving,” James Whitcomb Riley wrote, “Let us be thankful—not only because/ Since last our universal thanks were told/ We have grown greater in the world’s applause,/ And fortune’s newer smiles surpass the old.”

 One of the ways we’ve marked this milestone for our company is by speaking with several of the additions who are relatively new to us given we have a number of employees who have been with us for decades.
 We asked them about their experiences as they help our company thrive and their take on the world we call Currey & Company.